-Brucella melitensis infection in certain breeds of sheep causes clinical disease similar to that in goats (see Brucellosis in Large Animals: Brucellosis in Goats).
+Brucella melitensis infection in certain breeds of sheep causes clinical disease similar to that in goats (see Brucellosis in Goats).
 However, B ovis produces a disease unique to sheep, in which epididymitis and orchitis impair fertility—the principal economic effect.
 Occasionally, placentitis and abortion are seen, and there may be perinatal mortality.
 The disease was first described in New Zealand and Australia and has since been reported from many sheep-raising areas of the world.
 B ovis infection among sheep in the USA is rare.

 Rams as young as 8 wk have been infected experimentally by various nonvenereal routes.
 The disease can be transmitted among rams by direct contact.
 Active infection in ewes is unusual but has developed after mating with naturally infected rams.
 Contaminated pastures do not appear to be important in spread of the disease.
 Infection frequently persists in rams, and a high percentage shed B ovis intermittently for several years.